brianotoole/brickandmonitor/_posts/2017-1-2-free-servers.md

 ---
 layout: post
-title: Free Cloud Servers
+hero-title: Free Cloud Servers
+hero-subtitle:
+hero-bg:
+description:
 category: development
-description:
-bgcolorclass: bg-body
-textcolor: ffffff
 ---

 > When opting for cloud hosting, clients are renting virtual server space rather than renting or purchasing physical servers.
 These typically can cost a ton of money.... here's how to set one up for free.